CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 >- Improved performance of blood and other particles by > 400%
 >- Improved performance of positioning FPV gun by 50%
 >- Reduced network packet size by 90% in many cases.
->- Improved performance around generating weapon models
+>- Improved performance around generating weapon models.
+Roughly 85% faster on average.

 ### 🔼 `Improvement` Improved foley sounds when stepping and landing.
 >- All backpacks now make foley sounds